OSC/ood-documentation/latest/_sources/reference/files/ood-portal-yml.rst.txt

     to multiple hostnames.

      Default
-        There ar no server aliases.
+        There are no server aliases.

         .. code-block:: yaml